ICJIA/icjia-accessibility-portal/content/faqs.md

 - **IITAA** — Illinois law covers intranets and internal systems used by state employees

 **Best practice:** Make internal documents accessible proactively.
 It's easier than retrofitting later, and you may have employees with disabilities who need access.

-### Does our agency's password-protected intranet site need to be WCAG 2.1 AA compliant?
-What about documents on the intranet?

-**Short answer:** Password-protected intranet sites that are **only accessible to agency employees** (not the public) are generally **exempt from the ADA Title II web rule**, but they may still need to be accessible under other laws and best practices.

-**ADA Title II exemption:**

-The ADA Title II web rule specifically covers content "provided or made available to the public."
-Password-protected intranet sites that are:

-- Only accessible to agency employees
-- Not accessible to the general public
-- Protected by authentication (login required)

-...are generally **exempt from ADA Title II WCAG 2.1 AA requirements**.

-**However, other legal requirements may still apply:**

-1. **IITAA (Illinois Information Technology Accessibility Act)** — Illinois state law requires that intranets and internal systems used by state employees be accessible.
-IITAA applies to:
-   - State agency intranets
-   - Internal web applications
-   - Internal systems used by employees
-   - Documents and content on internal systems

-2. **ADA Title I (Employment)** — Employers must provide reasonable accommodations for employees with disabilities.
-If an employee with a disability needs access to an intranet site or internal documents to perform their job, the employer may be required to make that content accessible as a reasonable accommodation.

-3. **Section 504** — Organizations receiving federal funding must ensure programs are accessible to employees with disabilities, which can include internal systems.

-**What this means for your intranet:**

-- **The intranet site itself** — Should be accessible under IITAA and as a reasonable accommodation under ADA Title I
-- **Documents on the intranet** — Should be accessible, especially if they're:
-  - Required for employees to do their jobs
-  - Used for training or professional development
-  - Shared with employees who may have disabilities
-  - Part of employee services (benefits, HR, etc.)

-**What about archived documents on the intranet?**

-**Archived documents (PDFs, Excel, Word, etc.) that are truly archived and not currently used:**

-- **Generally exempt** — If documents are archived (not actively used, historical records, replaced by newer versions), they may be exempt from accessibility requirements
-- **However**, you must still provide accessible alternatives **upon request** if an employee with a disability needs access to archived content
-- **Best practice:** Even archived documents should be made accessible if they're:
-  - Referenced or linked from active intranet pages
-  - Part of a document library that employees might search
-  - Needed for reference or historical context

-**After the compliance deadline (April 24, 2026), do all documents need to be accessible?**

-**For new documents created after the deadline:**

-- **Yes** — All new documents (PDFs, Excel, Word, PowerPoint, etc.) posted to the intranet after the deadline should be accessible
-- This includes documents created internally or received from external sources
-- Make accessibility part of your document creation workflow

-**For existing documents created before the deadline:**

-- **Prioritize by usage** — Focus on making accessible:
-  - Documents that are actively used by employees
-  - Documents required for job functions
-  - Frequently accessed documents
-  - Documents linked from main intranet pages
-- **Archived documents** — May remain as-is unless an employee requests access, at which point you must provide an accessible version

-**Key principle:** The requirement is to ensure employees with disabilities can access the information they need to do their jobs.
-If a document is truly archived and never accessed, it may not need immediate remediation.
-But if any employee needs it, you must provide an accessible version.

-**Best practices:**

-1. **Make the intranet accessible** — Even if technically exempt from ADA Title II, making your intranet WCAG 2.1 AA compliant:
-   - Ensures compliance with IITAA
-   - Supports employees with disabilities
-   - Prevents the need for retrofitting if content later becomes public-facing
-   - Improves usability for all employees

-2. **Prioritize critical content** — Focus on making accessible:
-   - Employee-facing services (benefits, HR systems, time tracking)
-   - Required training materials
-   - Frequently accessed documents
-   - Forms and applications employees must use
-   - New documents created after the compliance deadline

-3. **Create an accessibility workflow** — Establish processes to:
-   - Make all new documents accessible before posting to the intranet
-   - Remediate existing documents based on usage and priority
-   - Respond promptly to requests for accessible versions of archived documents

-4. **Test with employees** — If you have employees who use assistive technologies, involve them in testing your intranet

-5. **Document accessibility efforts** — Keep records of:
-   - Which documents are accessible vs. need remediation
-   - Accessibility features implemented
-   - Any accommodations provided
-   - Requests for accessible versions of archived documents

-**Resources:**

-- **IITAA Requirements:** <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa.html</a>
-- **ADA Title I (Employment):** <a href="https://www.ada.gov/topics/ada-employment/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/topics/ada-employment/</a>
-- **ADA Title II Web Rule:** <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">https://www.ada.gov/resources/2024-03-08-web-rule/</a>

-**The bottom line:** While password-protected intranet sites are generally exempt from ADA Title II public-facing requirements, they should still be made accessible to comply with IITAA, support employees with disabilities, and avoid the need for accommodations on a case-by-case basis. **All new documents posted after the compliance deadline should be accessible.** For existing documents, prioritize by usage and ensure you can provide accessible versions upon request.
-Make your intranet and internal documents accessible — it's the right thing to do and helps ensure all employees can access the tools they need to do their jobs.

 ### What content is covered by the ADA Title II rule?